-Goldfish are a non-native invasive species and pose a threat to our local aquatic ecosystems.
+Goldfish are an invasive species and pose a threat to our local aquatic ecosystems.
 The Fisheries Act specifies that actions must be taken to remove non-native fish species, including goldfish, from natural and artificial water bodies, including stormwater management facilities, due to potential risks to native species and their habitat.
 These risks include:

 - Competition with native species for habitat and resources